parshadk/CMS_backend/testing.md

-Here is the  Markdown document for testing the API endpoints:
+ Markdown document for testing the API endpoints